Balance Trainer Side Lunge exercise demonstration image

 Safety Notes

-• Perform slowly and controlled due to the instability.
+• Perform slowly to maintain balance

 Spotting